-The PIN_check_length parameter points to an integer variable in the range from 4 to 16 containing the number of digits of PIN information that the verb should check.
+The PIN_check_length parameter points to an integer variable from 4 - 16 containing the number of digits of PIN information that the verb should check.
 The verb uses the PIN_check_length parameter if you specify the IBM-PINO keyword for the calculation method.
-Otherwise, ensure that this parameter points to a four-byte variable in application storage.
-The information in this variable will be ignored, but this variable must be declared.
+Otherwise, ensure that this parameter points to a 4-byte variable in application storage.
+The information in this variable is ignored, but this variable must be declared.